-One habit of thought that inhibits attempts to understand belief is its customary definition.
+One convention that inhibits attempts to understand belief is its customary definition.
 The word “belief,” as widely used, refers to opinions or convictions held in the absence of rigorous proof (such as the conviction that the earth is flat, some political or social opinions, and most religious creeds).
-It is only inconsistently understood as referring to other kinds of assertions – like scientific observations and theories, on the one hand (Shermer, 2013) or faith, on the other (Smith, 1998).
+It is only inconsistently understood as referring to other kinds of assertions—like scientific observations and theories, on the one hand (Shermer, 2013) or faith, on the other (Smith, 1998).

 The customary definition’s arbitrary and inconsistent boundary inhibits attempts to understand the full range of concepts that, when accepted, make us who we are.
-The question, “Is a given concept best described as belief, knowledge, faith, opinion, or something else?” is, I propose, a distraction from more important questions, such as, “How does affirming this concept shape a believer’s perception, emotion, understanding, judgement, and/or action?”
+The question, “Is a given concept best described as belief, knowledge, faith, opinion, or something else?” is, I propose, a distraction from more important questions such as, “How does affirming this concept shape a believer’s perception, emotion, understanding, judgment, or conduct?”
 “What characteristics of the concept in question encourage that result?”
-“What characteristics of the believer – both alone and in conjunction with the characteristics of the concept in question – do so?”
-“Is it possible to assess that result impartially?” and “If so, how?”
+“What characteristics of the believer—both alone and in conjunction with the characteristics of the concept in question—do so?”
+“Is it possible to impartially assess a belief’s overall impact?” and “If so, how?”

 The definition of “belief” on this website was chosen to draw attention to those questions and to make them easier to answer.
-Thus, “belief,” when used on this website, can refer to any concept that shapes the perception, emotion, understanding, judgement, and/or action of those who affirm it.
+Thus, “belief,” when used on this website, can refer to any concept that shapes the perception, emotion, understanding, judgment, or conduct of those who affirm it.
 This definition is silent about the validity of the concept in question.
 While “belief,” as that term is used here, can refer to opinions or convictions held in the absence of proof, it can also refer to convictions grounded in meticulous scientific observation or to rigorously tested theories.

 More simply, “belief,” as used here, can refer to any assertion that (1) has one or more of the effects described in the above paragraph and that (2) can substitute for ‘X’ in the sentence, “I believe that ‘X.’” When used in this way, a belief can be about any subject.
-We may believe we are – or are not – worthy of love.
-We may believe that the universe was created 13.8 billion years ago by a “Big Bang” or a geologic wink ago by an act of God.
-We may believe that hard work is the key to success or that luck or privilege determine our fates; that Ford does – or does not – build better trucks than Chevy; that artificial intelligence will – or will not – become self-aware; or that loyalty to humanity should – or should not – trump loyalty to one’s family, tribe, or nation.
+We may believe we are—or are not—worthy of love.
+We may believe that the universe was created 13.8 billion years ago by a “Big Bang” or a geological wink ago by an act of God.
+We may believe that hard work is the key to success or that luck or privilege determines our fates; that Ford does—or does not—build better trucks than Chevy; that artificial intelligence will—or will not—become self-aware; or that loyalty to humanity should—or should not—trump loyalty to one’s family, tribe, or nation.

-Many statements describing faith, facts, knowledge, opinions, hypotheses, theories, assumptions, etc. can (1) affect believers’ perception, emotion, understanding, judgement, and/or action and (2) complete sentences beginning with the words, “I believe that . . ..”
+Many statements describing faith, facts, knowledge, opinions, hypotheses, theories, assumptions, etc., can (1) affect believers’ perception, emotion, understanding, judgment, or conduct and (2) complete sentences beginning with the words, “I believe that . . .”.
 Thus, for our purposes, all such statements qualify as beliefs.

 Of course, not all beliefs are the same.
-Faith is a type of belief, but it is belief of a particular sort: it is belief in the absence of evidence.
+Faith is belief in the absence of evidence.
 Knowledge is belief thought to be supported by undeniable facts.
-Hypotheses are beliefs held tentatively; and opinions are beliefs supported as strongly by passion as by evidence.
-All these species of belief (and all other assertions that both affect believers and satisfactorily complete sentences beginning with the words “I believe that . . .”) can be analyzed using the techniques I’ll be describing.
+Hypotheses are beliefs held tentatively.
+Opinions are beliefs supported as strongly by passion as by evidence.
+All these species of belief (and all other assertions that both affect believers and satisfactorily complete sentences beginning with the words “I believe that . . .”) can be analyzed using the techniques I will be describing.

 On the other hand, the term “belief,” as used here, does not refer to what people believe in.
-That’s because the meaning of “I believe in” is vague.
-Before you can critically examine what you believe in, it’s essential to spell out what you mean.
-Those who believe in a politician may believe that the politician will fulfill his or her campaign promises.
-But they may mean something quite different.
-They may, for example, believe in a politician because they believe that he or she is willing to do whatever is necessary (including misrepresenting his or her intentions) in the interest of benefiting those the believer cares about.
-Those who believe in God may believe that the divine rewards and punishments described in the holy books they favor will be realized.
-But they may mean something quite different.
+That is because the meaning of “I believe in” is vague.
+Those who believe in a politician may believe the politician will fulfill their campaign promises.
+However, those who believe in a politician may mean something entirely different.
+They may, for example, believe in a politician because they believe the politician is willing to do whatever is necessary (including misrepresenting their intentions) to benefit those the believer cares about.
+Those who believe in God may believe the divine rewards and punishments described in the holy books they revere will be realized.
+However, they may mean something entirely different.
 For example, those who say they believe in God may mean they believe that a Divine Being exists and cares about us, even though they believe that humanity’s sacred texts misrepresent that Being’s characteristics and desires.

 By allowing comparison of diverse beliefs, this website’s definition makes it easier to discover systematic differences between them.
 The customary definition, which arbitrarily restricts the range of phenomena considered “beliefs,” makes it impossible to see those differences.
-Imagine how unlikely Mendeleev’s creation of the Periodic Table of the Elements would have been if he’d assumed that substances differing in color, taste, or odor had no deeper relationships.
-And imagine how unlikely James Clerk Maxwell’s discovery that electricity, magnetism, and light were manifestations of the same phenomenon would have been, had he been blinded by their palpable dissimilarities.
+Imagine how unlikely Mendeleev’s creation of the Periodic Table of the Elements would have been if he had assumed that substances differing in color, taste, or odor had no deeper relationships.
+Imagine how unlikely James Clerk Maxwell’s discovery that electricity, magnetism, and light are manifestations of the same phenomenon would have been had he been blinded by their palpable dissimilarities.

-Defining the range of ideas with which this website is concerned as “beliefs”—and insisting that the same procedures be employed when assessing, comparing, and discussing all such ideas – also thwarts specious attempts to defend beliefs by claiming that they belong to a protected class of ideas (e.g., by describing them as “faith ” or “knowledge”) as well as specious attempts to denigrate beliefs by alleging that they belong to a class of ideas that is unworthy of respect (e.g., by describing them as “superstitions”).
-And, by doing so, it avoids conflicts over who has the authority to categorize.
+Defining the range of ideas with which this website is concerned as “beliefs”—and insisting that the same procedures be employed when assessing, comparing, and discussing all such ideas—also thwarts specious attempts to defend beliefs by claiming that they belong to a protected class of ideas (e.g., by describing them as “faith ”or “knowledge”) as well as specious attempts to denigrate beliefs by alleging that they belong to a class of ideas that is unworthy of respect (e.g., by describing them as “superstitions”).
+Moreover, this approach avoids conflicts over who has the authority to categorize.

 The absurdity of such conflicts was highlighted by the French Enlightenment philosopher Voltaire in his Philosophical Dictionary (1764), in which he wrote, “It is difficult to mark the limits of superstition.
 A Frenchman travelling in Italy finds almost everything superstitious, and is hardly mistaken.
 The Archbishop of Canterbury maintains that the Archbishop of Paris is superstitious; the Presbyterians make the same reproach against His Grace of Canterbury, and are in their turn treated as superstitious by the Quakers, who are the most superstitious of all in the eyes of other Christians.”